taviandir/tampermonkey-CONfetti/README.md

   - Filter by type
 - Take notes (per game, saved in the browser)
 - Hide tutorial advisor in the top-right
-- Messages: Ctrl+Enter to send message
+- Messages: CTRL-Enter to send message
+- Events: "Research Completed" specifies unit type (when possible)

 # Known issues